Dennō Senshi Porygon: Changes to television standards

-Cultural impact
+In popular culture

 The "Pokémon Shock" incident has been parodied many times in popular culture, including a 1999 episode of The Simpsons, "Thirty Minutes over Tokyo".
 In the episode, Bart watches an anime entitled Battling Seizure Robots featuring robots with flashing eye lasers, and asks: "Isn't this that cartoon that causes seizures?"
 The flashing eyes cause him, Marge, Lisa, and Homer to have seizures.
 The same scene is seen again in the episode's end credits, this time covering the entire screen.

 An episode of South Park, "Chinpokomon", revolves around a Pokémon-like phenomenon, called Chinpokomon.
 Chinpokomon toys and video games are sold to children in South Park by a Japanese company.
 The company's president, Mr. Hirohito, uses the toys to brainwash the American children, making them into his own army to topple the "evil" American "empire".
 These toys included a video game in which the player attempts to bomb Pearl Harbor.
 While playing this game, Kenny has an epileptic seizure and later dies.

 The incident was included in the 2004 edition and the 2008 Gamer's Edition of the Guinness World Records book, holding the record for "Most Photosensitive Epileptic Seizures Caused by a Television Show".

 In So Yesterday, a 2004 novel by Scott Westerfeld, this episode is mentioned and shown to one of the characters.
 The flashing red light that caused the seizure is also used in the storytelling elements.

 On September 19, 2020, the official Pokémon Twitter account referenced the episode, saying "Porygon did nothing wrong," in reference to the resulting explosion from Pikachu's Thunderbolt attack being the in-universe cause of the flashing lights, not Porygon.
 The tweet was deleted shortly thereafter, speculated to be because of the taboo subject matter.

+In spite of being absent from the anime, The Pokémon Company continues to feature Porygon in all other aspects of its branding.
+Porygon remains obtainable in the video game series, is featured in manga adaptations, included in merchandising, and referenced in advertising thereof.